smoltcp-rs/ENC424J600/README.md

     [nix-shell]$ run-tmux-env
     ```

 3. When the `tmux` session is ready, on the top-right pane, compile and run the example program.
-Choose your own IPv4 address and prefix length:
+The default IP address is 192.168.1.77, which can be edited in the source file `examples/tcp_stm32f407.rs`.
     ```sh
-    [nix-shell]$ tcp_stm32f407 <ip> <prefix>
+    [nix-shell]$ tcp_stm32f407
     ```

 4. To test the TCP ports, switch to the bottom-right pane (with <kbd>Ctrl</kbd>+<kbd>B</kbd>, followed by an arrow key) and use utilities like NetCat (`nc`):